glotzerlab/gsd/doc/file-layer.rst

 The file layer is implemented in C (*not C++*) with no dependencies to enable trivial installation and incorporation into existing projects.
 A single header and C file completely implement the entire file layer.
-Python based projects that need only read access can use :py:mod:`gsd.pygsd`, a pure python gsd reader implementation.
+Python based projects that need only read access can use :py:mod:`gsd.pygsd`, a pure Python gsd reader implementation.

-A python interface to the file layer allows reference implementations and convenience methods for schemas.
+A Python interface to the file layer allows reference implementations and convenience methods for schemas.
 Most non-technical users of GSD will probably use these reference implementations directly in their scripts.

 The low level C library is wrapped with cython.
-A python setup.py file will provide simple installation on as many systems as possible.
+A Python setup.py file will provide simple installation on as many systems as possible.
 Cython c++ output is checked in to the repository so users do not even need cython as a dependency.